Convicted Sex Offender Brock Turner Released From Jail After Serving Only Half His Sentence

 “My independence, natural joy, gentleness, and steady lifestyle I had been enjoying became distorted beyond recognition.
 I became closed off, angry, self-deprecating, tired, irritable, empty.”

-In her statement, the woman also wrote: “You have been convicted of violating me, intentionally, forcibly, sexually, with malicious intent, and all you can admit to is consuming alcohol.
+In her statement, the woman also wrote, “You have been convicted of violating me, intentionally, forcibly, sexually, with malicious intent, and all you can admit to is consuming alcohol.
 Do not talk about the sad way your life was upturned because alcohol made you do bad things.
 Figure out how to take responsibility for your own conduct.”

 Since the conviction and subsequent sentencing, various critics have lashed out at the judge for issuing what they believed to be a far too lenient punishment.
 At the time, District Attorney Jeff Rosen expressed disappointment that Judge Persky had not sent Turner to a prison, where his sentence would be longer.